 It is, according to the hype, Europe’s best kept secret.

 I climbed into bed and lay down in our dark room.
-The soundtrack outside was one of gales, rain and frantic sheep, as they ran around trying to take shelter from the storm.
+The soundtrack outside was one of gales, rain and frantic sheep trying to take shelter from the storm.
 It sounded like one was trying to get in through our window.
-I thought about Kópakonan, out there somewhere in the wind and rain, ready to avenge her family and of the Islands’ lighthouses shining brightly out to sea.
+I thought about Kópakonan, out there somewhere in the wind and rain, and of the Islands’ lighthouses shining brightly out to sea.
 I felt a world away from home – and it was incredibly exciting.

 Tiny, winding streets, filled with cottages as high as my shoulders surrounded us; their windows filled with carved wooden ornaments and pretty net curtains.
 Cats prowled the lanes, hiding among the flower pots and colourful bikes, and porcelain fish decorated the buildings.
 It was the Faroese dream and here I was, living it.